 HERE’S REUBEN FROM 2017 SPEAKING AND VOICING HIS OPINION FROM THE WEEK AFTER THIS REVIEW AND ONWARDS, I MEAN, IT WAS A FAIR REVIEW AND I UNDERSTAND HOW I FELT AT THE TIME, BUT STILL, I NEED TO RECTIFY IT:

 It’s pretty much perfect.
 It’s one of the best rock albums of all time, and my joint favourite grunge album with Pearl Jam’s Ten.
 It’s filled to the brim with Chris Cornell’s immense vocals and lyricism, Kim Thayil’s winding and awe-inspiring guitar work, pounding bass from Ben Shepard and Matt Cameron’s ever-solid drumbeats.
 It’s poignant in its somber moments like in Like Suicide and 4th of July, infectiously energetic in awesomeness like the title track and Spoonman, powerful and goose-bump wielding in mixtures like Fresh Tendrils and The Day I Tried To Live, catchy and listenable in tracks like Fell on Black Days and Black Hole Sun, and interesting and musically impressive in the odder cuts such as Head Down and Half.
-Superunknown is Soundgarden’s magnum opus and it is one of the essential albums of our times.
+Superunknown is Soundgarden’s magnum opus and it is one of the very best of its decade.

 (Original score was 87)